 The accounting for changes in the fair value of a derivative depends on the intended use of the derivative and the resulting designation.
 Designation is established at the inception of a derivative, but re-designation is permitted.
 For derivatives designated as cash flow hedges and meeting the effectiveness guidelines of SFAS 133, changes in fair value are recognized in accumulated other comprehensive income until the hedged item is recognized in earnings.
 Hedge effectiveness is measured at least quarterly based on the relative changes in fair value between the derivative contract and the hedged item over time.
 We recognize any change in fair value resulting from ineffectiveness immediately in earnings.
-As of March 31, 2007, we had no derivative contracts in place.
-In late April 2007, we entered into an agreement to hedge 1,500 barrels of production per day for the period of June 2007 through May 2008.
+As of June 30, 2007, we had entered into forward sales contracts for the sale of 3,000 barrels of production per day for the month of June 2007 at a weighted average daily price of \$70.15 per barrel before transportation costs.
+For the period of July 2007 through May 2008, we have entered into forward sales contracts for the sale of 3,500 barrels of production per day at a weighted average daily price of \$70.29 per barrel before transportation costs.
+For the month of June 2008, we have entered into forward sales contracts for the sale of 3,500 barrels of production per day at a weighted average daily price of \$71.69 per barrel before transportation costs.
+For the months of July 2008 and August 2008 and the period September 2008 through December 2008, we have entered into forward sales contracts for the sale of 2,000 barrels of production per day in each such period at weighted average daily prices of \$77.20, \$79.95 and \$79.59 per barrel, respectively, in each case before transportation costs.
+These contracts require physical delivery of production quantities and are exempted from the provisions of SFAS 133 as normal sales of production.